Mozambique

 Tackling several problems at once

 The SIM! project is targeted at specific professions, and thus addresses other prominent challenges, such as climate change.
-While Mozambique’s coastal regions must deal with more frequent cyclones and floods, droughts in the interior are increasingly affecting agriculture.
+While Mozambique’s coastal regions must deal with more frequent cyclones and floods, droughts are increasingly affecting agriculture inland.
 Occupations with employment potential related to the circular economy (e.g., repair and maintenance), the green economy (e.g., energy, better construction), and waste management (e.g., solid waste, collection, recycling) are particularly in focus.
 At the same time, topics such as ethical business practices, ecological production and conservation techniques, and responsible consumption are addressed in the training of craftspeople, local associations and companies.

-An additional challenge is the flare up of armed conflicts again and again in the region –in part due to the discovery of natural resources (i.e. gas) in the north of Mozambique.
-Above all young jobless people do not see a perspective and are easily attracted to fight for fundamentalist armed groups.
-If young people have long-term job prospects, whether as employees with fair salaries or as microentrepreneurs, then this reduces the risk of them joining extremist groups – which is important for establishing and securing peace in the region in the long term.
+An additional challenge is the flare up of armed conflicts again and again in the region – partly due to the discovery of natural resources (i.e. gas) in the north of Mozambique.
+Above all, young jobless people do not see a perspective and are easily attracted to fight for fundamentalist armed groups.
+If young people have long-term job prospects, whether as employees with fair salaries or as microentrepreneurs, it reduces the risk of them joining extremist groups – which is important for establishing and securing peace in the region in the long-term.

 SIM! started in 2023 and will initially focus on the Nampula and Niassa province.
 Later, it will expand to other provinces in the north, such as Cabo Delgado.